sachaservan/QuietOT/README.md

 # QuietOT Implementation

 A prototype implementation of the [QuietOT](https://eprint.iacr.org/2024/1079.pdf) OT extension protocol in C.

+QuietOT is a lightweight oblivious transfer protocol with a public-key setup.

 ## Organization